There are various reasons that may cause a person to oversleep and these can stem from physical, mental and even emotional causes.

 Most infections cause tiredness and sleepiness.
 This is because of the body’s natural response of shutting down other operations to focus on the fight between the invaders (the germs) and your body’s army (the white blood cells).

 An infection usually comes with other symptoms like a high body temperature (fever) and pain in the affected part; unless you are suffering from the flu, then you could have pain all over.
 No matter the affected body part, it’s perfectly natural for you to sleep extra hours.

 This is also true when you are recovering from an illness, the repair process your body goes through needs a lot of energy, so you may feel spent and extra tired.
-If this is the case – sleep!
-And then feel better.

 Can Sleeping Too Much Affect Me?